 pamela fox's talks

-Please note that many of the talks are outdated now, since web technology moves fast.
+Please note that many talks are outdated now, since web tech moves fast.

 -